pachadotdev/youtube-codes/2023-06-29-shiny-part-2/README.md

-# 2023-04-16 - Building a basic Shiny app with Golem - Part I
+# 2023-04-16 - Building a basic Shiny app with Golem - Part II

 A step-by-step explanation of how to build a Shiny app.
 Golem is a framework for Robust Shiny Applications, and in this video, we use it to make the process as simple as possible.